Amortized Bayesian Workflow: Integrating amortized inference into the Bayesian workflow

 \subsubsection{Step 1: Amortized posterior draws}

-We want to exploit the rapid sampling capabilities of the amortized posterior approximator \smash{$q_{\phi}$} as much as possible, as long as the sampled posteriors are reliable according to a set of principled diagnostics.
+We want to exploit the rapid sampling capabilities of the amortized posterior estimator \smash{$q_{\phi}$} as much as possible, as long as the sampled posteriors are trustworthy according to a set of principled diagnostics.
 Therefore, the natural first step for each observed dataset \smash{$y_{\text{obs}}^{(k)}$} is to query the amortized posterior and sample $S$ posterior draws $\hat{\theta}_1^{(k)}, \ldots, \hat{\theta}_S^{(k)}\sim q_{\phi}(\theta\given y^{(k)})$ in near-instant time (see \autoref{fig:pull-figure}, first panel).

-\paragraph{Diagnostics.} Like other neural network based approaches, amortized inference may yield unfaithful results under distribution shifts \cite{schmitt2023detecting, ward_robust_2022, huang2023learning}.
-To address this, we directly quantify whether an observed dataset $y_{\text{obs}}$ is \textit{atypical} under the data-generating process $p(\theta, y)$.
-We first compute a low-dimensional summary statistic $s(y) \in \mathbb{R}^d$ for each dataset.\footnote{The summary statistic can be either learned by the amortized estimator $q_{\phi}$ or be based on domain knowledge.} The summary statistics from the training dataset $\{y^{(m)}\}_{m=1}^M$ are used to define a Mahalanobis distance.
-We compute this metric for each training dataset $y^{(m)}$ to establish a frequentist sampling distribution under the null hypothesis (\ie, of in-distribution datasets).
-Given a new dataset $y_{\text{obs}}$, we can now simply compare its empirical Mahalanobis distance to a predefined percentile threshold (\eg, $95^{\text{th}}$) of the sampling distribution (see \autoref{app:fig:ood-test-step-1}).
-In a nutshell, this is a sampling-based hypothesis test for distributional typicality, similar in spirit to the kernel-based test proposed by \citet{schmitt2023detecting}.
-Since the amortized approximator has no guarantees nor known error bounds for data outside of the typical set of the joint model \cite{elsemueller2024sensitivityaware,schmitt2023detecting,frazier2024,elsemüller2025doesunsuperviseddomainadaptation}, we propagate such atypical datasets to Step 2.
+\paragraph{Diagnostics.} Like other neural network approaches \citep{yang2024generalized}, amortized inference may yield unfaithful results under distribution shifts \citep{schmitt2023detecting, ward_robust_2022, huang2023learning}.
+To address this, we detect whether an observed dataset $y_{\text{obs}}$ is out-of-distribution (OOD) relative to the data-generating process $p(\theta, y)$.
+We first compute a low-dimensional summary statistic $s(y) \in \mathbb{R}^d$ for each dataset.\footnote{The summary statistic can be either learned by the amortized estimator $q_{\phi}$ in the training phase or be based on domain knowledge.} The summary statistics from the training dataset $\{y^{(m)}\}_{m=1}^M$ are used to approximate the Mahalanobis distance by estimating their empirical mean $\mu_s$ and covariance $\Sigma_s$.
+Then, for any test dataset $y$, its Mahalanobis distance to the training set is:

+We compute $\{D_M(y^{(m)})\}_{m=1}^M$ for all training datasets to establish a frequentist sampling distribution of distances under the null hypothesis (\ie, of in-distribution datasets).
+Given a new observed dataset $y_{\text{obs}}$, we compare its Mahalanobis distance $D_M(y_{\text{obs}})$ to the empirical distribution of training distances.
+We define the OOD rejection rule as:

+where $\alpha$ is by default set to 0.05 and we flag datasets whose Mahalanobis distances fall in the right $\alpha$ tail of the empirical training distances as out-of-distribution (see \autoref{app:fig:ood-test-step-1}).
+The type-I error rate $\alpha$ (false rejection) of this test can be set relatively high to obtain a conservative test that will flag many datasets for detailed investigation in further steps of our workflow.